codersclub/DRKB/multimedia/text/typewriter/index.md

     {
-     To make this code to work you would need 2 images, one for the horizontal- and another for the vertical text.
+     To make this code to work you would need 2 images, one for the horizontal, and another for the vertical text.
     }

     // VerticalTypewriter ( <Text>, <Image to write to>, <Time to delay between every chars> )